Frequently Asked Questions: This page contains answers to common questions of

 P.E.: Please be sure to have your child wear closed shoes and comfortable clothing on Wednesdays, our P.E. day.
 This is another small group instruction opportunity for your child for most of the year.

 Parties/celebrations/activities: will include Halloween, Gingerbread House Building, Friendship (Valentine's) Day, and an End-of-the-Year Lunch.
 I encourage celebrating your child's birthday in class with a small healthy treat; just let me know in advance.
 You might even consider just a goody bag and no treat, and we will be sure to sing "Happy Birthday".
-We have allergies to all kinds of nuts.
+Do not send in foods with nuts, please.

 Questions: If you should have any questions for me, write me a note, or call the school (867-4773 ext.
 203) to leave a message.
 I'll get back to you within a day or so.
 You can also look it up in the A to Z or go to my website to check for answers.

-Recess: We have recess from 10:15-10:30, and 10:10-10:30 on Fridays.
-Students are encouraged to use the restroom, wash their hands, eat a snack, then play.
+Recess: We have recess from 10:15-10:30.
+Students are encouraged to eat their snack at the tables near the multi-purpose room, use the restroom, wash their hands, and then play.
 It is a l-o-n-g time between breakfast and lunch.
 PLEASE provide a simple snack of fruit, veggies, cheese, crackers, a granola bar, etc. for your child, everyday, whether they bring a lunch or buy one.

-Language Arts: We are using the Houghton- Mifflin literature textbook, and enrichment materials that come with it.
-However, this year the Saratoga School District did not find the monies to purchase the two Practice Books which include spelling, vocabulary, reading comprehension, and grammar activities.
-This text is still available, but we are beyond the dates for free inclusion of this workbook which has been used in previous years.
+Language Arts: We are using the Houghton-Mifflin literature textbook, and enrichment materials that come with it.
+Spelling, vocabulary, reading comprehension, and grammar activities will complement stories from the text and Core Literature.
 Eduplace is the Houghton Mifflin website and has some games for practicing language arts skills.
 In addition, we will be using some Slingerland (multi-sensory) techniques and reviewing manuscript printing.
-We also read and analyze many selections from our CORE Literature list.
-On Wednesday mornings, we will work on writing projects, and a parent facilitator/helper is needed from 10:30 -11:30.
+On Wednesday mornings, we will work on writing activities, and a parent facilitator/helper is needed.

-Science: This is our 4th year using the FOSS Science Program from the Lawrence Hall of Science.
+Science: This is our 5th year using the FOSS Science Program from the Lawrence Hall of Science.
 Second graders study Earth Science, Life Science, and Physical Science.
-The units will include many hands on activities, and parent assistance will be appreciated on Tuesday afternoons from 1:15-2:20.
+The units will include many hands on activities, and parent assistance with materials preparation and science experiments, will be appreciated on Tuesday afternoons from 1:15-2:20.
 The students will be integrating reading, vocabulary, spelling, art, and writing in their science studies by recording data, making graphs and charts, and keeping journals.

 Social Studies: We will continue with the Social Studies program from Scott Foresman.
 Students in second grade develop an understanding for geographic locations of people and their environments.
 They explore their family histories and discover the ordinary and the extraordinary people who have made a difference in our lives.
 Students look at the themes of courage, responsibility and contributions to safety, welfare and happiness of others as they learn their roles as citizens of the larger world.